chakravala/Grassmann.jl/docs/src/design.md

 using DirectSum # hide DirectSum.printindices(stdout,DirectSum.indices(UInt(2^62-1))) # hide
 ```
-Full `MultiVector` allocations are only possible for ``N\leq22``, but sparse operations are also available at higher dimensions.
+Full `Multivector` allocations are only possible for ``N\leq22``, but sparse operations are also available at higher dimensions.
 While `DirectSum.Basis{V}` is a container for the `TensorAlgebra` generators of ``V``, the `Basis` is only cached for ``N\leq8``.
 For the range of dimensions ``8<N\leq22``, the `SparseBasis` type is used.
 ```julia